sipere/sipere/docs/3_generators/03_router.md

 node op make:router employee
 ```

 This command creates routing entries for all CRUD operations in the api.ts file.
+The router name is written in lowercase and singular.

 Example: